leeandher/sick-fits/notes/2 - Server Side GraphQL.md

 Instead you let Prisma do the heavy lifting and just focus on your app.
 All you do is pass it a *data model* using SDL (as specified above) and calling `prisma deploy` will create a complete `.graphql` schema for you, with the necessary `queries` and `mutations` that you'll need to get started.
 This is ALSO written in SDL, and is essentially a complete access API generated for you!

+However, it should be noted that you CANNOT use this API outright in the frontend.
+There is no authentication layer, no security layer, or any sort of custom logic if we want to add anything.
+Stuff like permissions, emails, hashing passwords, reset flows, all still needs to be developed.
+Thats where GraphQL Yoga comes in.

 ---

+## What is GraphQL Yoga?